-045" (1.2mm) is the largest wire size recommended for this machine and is the largest size for steel allowed.
+.045" (1.2mm) is the largest wire size recommended for this machine and is the largest size for steel allowed.
 This is because the maximum wire speed of this unit will not support the amperage output of the machine with larger wires.
 Keep in mind that .023-.025" (.6mm) wire is used for lighter gauge material but only offers about a 7 Amp advantage on the low end of settings over .030".
 It will also reach a useful service limit of about 90A.
-Feeding and results will become erratic at higher settings. .030" wire can service up to about 150A in short circuit transfer before it begins to enter globular transfer range. .035" reaches spray transfer around 200A.
-However, with Syngergic Pulse MIG, these thresholds are not valid.
+Feeding and results will become erratic at higher settings. .030" wire can service up to about 150A in short circuit transfer before it begins to enter globular transfer range.
+Similarly, .035" reaches spray transfer around 200A and may slip into globular transfer around 180 to 185A.